Updated March 2020

-- Collaborate on the development of a system of micro-credentials, based on core competency areas, for community engagement professionals
+- Collaborate on the development of a system of credentials, based on core competency areas, for community engagement professionals

-- Help develop, frame, revise, and ultimately approve the content of core competency areas for micro-credentials
+- Help develop, frame, revise, and ultimately approve the content of core competency areas for credentials

-- Develop and approve assessment mechanisms and evaluation tools/rubrics related to micro-credentialing process
+- Develop and approve assessment mechanisms and evaluation tools/rubrics related to the credentialing process

 - Collaborate on the development of metrics for evaluating the credentialing program’s impact and effectiveness

-- Serve as initial application reviewers for newly-released micro-credentials
+- Serve as initial application reviewers for newly-released core credentials

 Made up of senior-level community engagement scholar-practitioners from across the US who: